Dr. Gerald S. Hecht

 Degree: M.A. in Experimental Psychology May 1990

-Masters Thesis: Influences of amiloride hydrochloride on taste detection performance: a signal detection analysis.
+Masters Thesis: Influences of Amiloride hydrochloride on taste detection performance: a signal detection analysis.

 Research Advisor: Dr. Louis Porter